JohnHiro84/LetsCook/README.md

   - Have a featured recipe's section based on popularity and based on what recipes the particular user has many page views for.

-  - Ability to favorite a recipe and pull up a tab with all thier favorited recipes which they can add or remove favorited recipes.
+  - Ability to favorite a recipe and pull up a tab with all the favorite recipes and allow a user to add or remove a favorite recipe.